brouhaha/glacial/README.md

 ## Hardware Requirements

 The Glacial core is written in non-vendor-specific Verilog, and should synthesize for any FPGA.
-Glacial has been specifically tested with:
+Glacial was specifically intended to work with two of the FPGA boards specified for the contest:

 * Lattice iCE40 UltraPlus iCE40UP5K, using the iCE40 UltraPlus MDP board
 * Microsemi SmartFusion2 M2S025, using the Future Electronics Creative Development Board